Yermehyaw/alx-low_level_programming/0x0B-malloc_free/README.md

 0: Create an array of char and assign it with a function parameter(char)
 1: Create a copy of a string given as a parameter
 2: Concatenate two parameter strings
+3: Create almost any user desired 2D array of integers